matjaz99/alertmonitor/README.md

 If the request is recognized to come from Prometheus Alertmanager, it will be processed further and displayed as alarm.

 Alertmonitor provides three views:
-- Raw - any http request that is received on webhook
+- Webhook - any http get or post request that is received on webhook
 - Journal - history of all events
 - Active - only active alerts
 - Targets - alerts sorted by targets